ritikaghanti/Musiqi/README.md

 # Musiqi

-An reactive web music player created as part of CSE6324's final project.
+A reactive web music player was created as part of CSE6324's final project.

 ## Authors